What's it all about?

 For house price information please visit the sold data tab.

 Eating: The High Street has a great selection of independent and chain restaurants.
 The Gatehouse is an independent local pub which focuses on quality fresh food with a strong Spanish influence.
-You can find a similar latin experience at Chango, an Argentinian Empanada restaurant.
+You can find a similar Latin experience at Chango, an Argentinian Empanada restaurant.
 Locals only have to venture slightly further to enjoy the culinary delights of Holloway Road and Junction Road, such as the acclaimed Italian 500 and gastro pub St John’s Tavern.

 Culture: Located in a striking Gothic church conversion, the multi arts venue Jacksons Lane is a hotbed of theatrical activity.
 Classical music fans should visit The Red Hedgehog, an intimate 100 seat concert hall opposite Highgate Tube.
 Anyone in need of some light entertainment can head Upstairs at the Gatehouse, Highgate’s excellent fringe theatre.
 The central Pond Square is home to community events, including the Highgate Summer Fair and Christmas carol concert.

 Drinking: Many of Highgate’s social gatherings take place in its traditional-style pubs.
 The Red Lion & Sun and The Flask are reliable options, but first prize goes to The Wrestlers, a beautiful pub in the heart of the village, occupying the same site since 1547.
 A real fireplace, vintage wooden furniture and stained glass windows ensure its authenticity while its extensive menu keeps the locals returning.